 A complete science that combines postures (asanas), movement, sound current (mantra), breath (pranayam), and meditation into powerful sets called kriyas, this practice is designed to help put you on a path to experience your highest consciousness.

 Sat Nam Rasayan

 Those who study and practice Sat Nam Rasayan are connected to their innate abilities to see and to understand the reality of what occurs.
-In the neutral space of Sat Nam Rasayan, the projective meditative mind allows the flow without any resistances; and this free flow results in a revitalized healing.
+In the neutral space of Sat Nam Rasayan, the projective meditative mind allows the flow without any resistances; and this free flow results in healing.

 The journey to transformation is accelerated by sangat (practicing with devoted others) by commitment (showing up) and by the expansive sound of the gong...

 “The Gong is the first and last instrument for the human mind, there is only one thing that can supersede and command the human mind, the sound of the Gong.
 It is the first sound in the universe, the sound that created this universe.
 It’s the basic creative sound.
 To the mind, the sound of the gong is like a mother and father that gave it birth.
 The mind has no power to resist a gong that is well played.” - Yogi Bhajan, Master of Kundalini Yoga

 "What is sadhana?
 It’s a committed prayer.
 It is something which you want to do, have to do, and which is being done by you. … Sadhana is self-enrichment.
 It is not something which is done to please somebody or to gain something.
 Sadhana is a personal process in which you bring out your best." - Yogi Bhajan